Alex Rodriguez Takes Time From His Baecation With Jennifer Lopez To Share A Quote About Soulmates On Instagram

 While Jennifer Lopez’s “love don’t cost a thing,” it doesn’t hurt that she has a beau who can treat her to a weekend getaway.

-The “Waiting for Tonight” singer and her boyfriend Alex Rodriguez have been sharing photos of their beach vacation on a tropical destination filled with blue skies, white sand beaches and stunning sunsets, according to E!
+The “Waiting for Tonight” singer and her boyfriend Alex Rodriguez have been sharing photos of their beach vacation on a tropical destination filled with blue skies, white sand beaches, and stunning sunsets, according to E!
 News.
-The couple have shared photos and videos from their warm getaway and have been seen on a boat together smiling and enjoying each other’s company.
+The couple shared photos and videos from their warm getaway and have been seen on a boat together smiling and enjoying each other’s company.
 Another Instagram photo shows Rodriguez smiling at the camera with his hand on his chin as the Selena star poses with a beach bikini on.

 In addition to vacation pictures, Rodriguez also wished his girlfriend, her daughter and his daughters a happy International Women’s Day on Friday.
 He then took a break from sharing his vacation bliss to share a quote on his Instagram account on Saturday to his 2.3 million followers.
 The photo is an excerpt from a poem called “Soulmate” which was written by Bianca Sparacino.